ompl/ompl/doc/markdown/quotientSpacePlanning.md

 --------------------------------------------------------------------------------
 ~~~

-However, if we increase the hypercube dimension to \f$8\f$ and compare only the
+#### \f$8\f$-dimensional HyperCube

-two winning algorithms, we see that ompl::geometric::PRM does not scale well
-with zero solved runs, while ompl::geometric::QRRT performs well with \f$0.653\f$ seconds for solving every single run.
+Comparing only the two winning algorithms, we see that ompl::geometric::PRM does not scale well to 8 dimensions with zero solved runs, while ompl::geometric::QRRT performs well with \f$0.653\f$ seconds for solving every single run.

 ~~~{.txt}
 Finished Benchmark (Runtime:10, RunCount:5)